 The Visayas region is the group of islands in the center of the country between the larger islands of Luzon to the north and Mindanao to the south.
 Cebu City is the second largest city in the Philippines (after Manila, indicated by the A teardrop) and the cultural and financial center of the Visayas region.

-See the history of NSVI missions over the past decade by clicking the links above or go directly to:
+See the history of NSVI missions over the past decade by clicking the links to the right.

 Please note: NSVI is very appreciative on the help we get from the Bisaya Medical Association (BMA), a group of Filipino-American doctors originally from the Visayas region, who conduct medical/surgical missions to the Philippines every February.
 The BMA takes care of our licensing requirements so that we can conduct NSVI missions in conjunction those of the BMA.